VilteNor/BNTA_Vi/cheatsheet.md

-git remote add origin git@github.com:username/repository.git git push origin main  -> pushes what we have on our machine to origin from main Git clone git@github.com:username/cloned_repository.git  -> to clone a repository (need SSH link)
+git remote add origin git@github.com:username/repository.git git push origin main  -> pushes what we have on our machine to origin from main Git clone git@github.com:username/cloned_repository.git  -> to clone a repository (need SSH link) git config --global init.defaultBranch main  -> if your git branch defaulted to master, change it to main